jimr/geocoder/docs/providers/GeoNames.rst

 Environment Variables
 ---------------------

-To make sure your API key is store safely on your computer, you can define that API key using your system's environment variables.
+To make sure your API username is stored safely on your computer, you can define that API username using your system's environment variables.

 .. code-block:: bash